National language: Namibia

 Although English is the only nationwide official language in Namibia, there are also 20 national languages, which are each spoken by more or less sizeable portions of the population and are considered Namibia's cultural heritage.
 All national languages have the rights of a minority language and may even serve as a lingua franca in certain regions.
 Among Namibia's national languages are German, Afrikaans, Oshiwambo, Otjiherero, Portuguese, as well as the languages of the Himba, Nama, San, Kavango and Damara.

 Nepal

 Nepali is the official language in the federal government of Nepal.
 Over 123 languages are spoken in Nepal, all of which are granted constitutional status as rāṣṭrabhāṣā (राष्ट्रभाषा), officially translated as 'languages of the nation' (the word rāṣṭrabhāṣā also simply means 'national language').
 Some of the languages include: Nepal Bhasa, Tamang, Sherpa, Rai, Magar, Gurung, Maithili, Awadhi, English, Limbu, Bhojpuri, etc.

-The Netherlands
+Netherlands

-Dutch is the official language of The Netherlands.
-In the province of Fryslân they speak Frisian, which is recognized as the second official language there.
+Dutch is the official language of the Netherlands.
+In the province of Friesland, Frisian is also spoken and is recognized as the second official language.